mcnutwebdev/app-layout/README.md

 # app-layout

-A repository containing ideas for my applications layout.
+A repository containing ideas for my application layout.